kstep/vkrs/CONTRIBUTING.md

 (not to say "avoid to getting crazy").

 All API requests are made with either GET or POST HTTP methods, interchangeably.
-Current implementation always uses GET requests, but it may change in the future.
+Current implementation always uses POST requests, but it may change in the future.
 OAuthy authorization is used, and some requests require certain permissions and an access token, while others require neither.